espocrm/documentation/user-guide/emails.md

 You can setup **email signature** in Preferences.

+##Email Folders

+Users can create their own email folders to put some of emails in for convenience.
+List of available folders is available at Emails page at the left side.
+To create or edit folders follow Emails > dropdown in top-right corner > Folders. `Skip Notification` means that you wan't be notified about incoming emails that fall into the certain folder.
+By utilizing Email Filters it's possible to put emails in folders automatically by specific criteria.

 ##Email Filters

 Administrator can create global email filters to skip not desirable emails.
-It's available in Administration > Email Filters.
+They are available at Administration > Email Filters.

 Regular user can create email filters for their Personal Email Accounts or for their entire inbox.
+They are available at Emails > dropdown in top-right corner > Filters.

 There are two types of filters:
-* Skip - email will be put in**Trash* or not imported if filter is related to Personal Email Account;
+* Skip - email will be put in *Trash* or not imported if filter is related to Personal Email Account;
 * Put in Folder - imported emails will be put into specified user's folder automatically.